radoid/subframe/README.md

 	vendor
 		Subframe

-Framework classes are kept in `vendor/Subframe` folder under namespace `Subframe`, according to the PSR-0.
+Framework classes are kept in `vendor/Subframe` folder, under namespace `Subframe`.
-Other frameworks also belong in the `vendor` folder, and project-specific classes should be kept in `application/libraries` folder, so they can be loaded automatically.
+Other frameworks also belong in the same `vendor` folder, and project-specific classes are suggested to be kept in `application/libraries` folder, and also be loaded automatically.

-The framework requires the user to implement autoloading function in the main `index.php` (the "front controller").
+The framework requires the developer to hand-craft the class-loading `__autoload()` function in the main `index.php` file, which is intended to be read as a configuration set.

 A minimal example is included.
-The simplest `index.php` (for the folder structure suggested above) could be as follows:
+The simplest `index.php` (for the folder structure as suggested above) could be as follows:

 	<?php
-	define ('ROOT', $_SERVER['DOCUMENT_ROOT']);
-	define ('HOME', rtrim(dirname($_SERVER['SCRIPT_NAME']), '/').'/');
+	define ('ROOT', rtrim($_SERVER['DOCUMENT_ROOT'], '/').'/');

-	// Auto-loading mechanism written as a sort of a configuration set function __autoload($classname) {
+	// Auto-loading mechanism written as a kind of a configuration set function __autoload($classname) {
-		(@include ROOT.HOME."../application/models/$classname.php")
+		(@include ROOT."../application/models/$classname.php")
-			or (@include ROOT.HOME."../application/libraries/$classname.php")
+		or (@include ROOT."../application/libraries/$classname.php")
-				or (@include ROOT.HOME."../vendor/" . str_replace('\\', '/', "$classname.php"))
+		or (@include ROOT."../vendor/" . str_replace('\\', '/', "$classname.php"))
 		or trigger_error("Class $classname not found", E_USER_ERROR);
 	}

 	// Finding a controller and an action appropriate for the URI Subframe\Controller::action(null, null,
-			ROOT.HOME.'../application/controllers/',
-			ROOT.HOME.'../application/views/');
+			ROOT.'../application/controllers/',
+			ROOT.'../application/views/');

 	// If no appropriate action was found, it's a "404 Not Found" situation header('HTTP/1.1 404 Not Found');